oguzbilgener/CircularFloatingActionMenu/README.md

 ## Customization
 **Animations**, **start angle**, **end angle** and **radius** are customizable via `FloatingActionMenu.Builder`.

 `FloatingActionMenu` is the essential class for the menu.
-Other two classes, `FloatingActionButton` and `SubActionButton` are just **Views** and they can be replaced with any other View.
+Other two classes, `FloatingActionButton` and `SubActionButton` are just **views** and they can be replaced with any other view.
 You are completely free to create your own menu button and item views.

 Existing `FloatingActionButton` and `SubActionButton` views are customizable too.
 These parameters can be changed via Builders of both classes: